Storm's stork: Food and feeding

 This stork typically forages stealthily with slow, deliberate movements and a retracted neck along muddy banks of rivers and creeks within dense primary forest; keeping primarily to the shaded areas.
 Individuals with chicks usually forage 2–3 km from the nest.
 It will also use other freshwater bodies as foraging localities with high densities of fish and freshwater invertebrates.
-These include small pools, trackside puddles, swamps and oxbow lakes; and the Storm's stork may be able to use these features optimally where they occur in a patchwork arrangement on riparian floodplains.
+These include small pools, trackside puddles, swamps and oxbow lakes; and Storm's stork may be able to use these features optimally where they occur in a patchwork arrangement on riparian floodplains.
 It can also use boggy clearings created by ungulates such as gaur that trample vegetation to access mineral licks.
 In contrast, deep, fast-flowing rivers and waterways are avoided by this species due to reduced prey availability and its inability to stand in these waters.

 In Sabah, they have been found feeding on open ground that has recently been burnt.
 They probably catch invertebrates that have been disturbed or killed by the fire.